fetchai/docs-archived/docs/oef/registering.md

 When an Agent conducts a search, it receives the public key and the role name of Agent(s) who are advertising matching services.

-!!! note
-	KL/KM: Please clarify these statements:
-	This is NOT a way of obscuring a public key.
-It is included so that people can use the same public key (and hence their reliability ratings based off it) to perform different tasks or in different locations or different aspects of the services.

-When one Agent communicates with another, it can specify a particular role, allowing the target Agent to easily distinguish what is being asked of them.

 A role name can be empty.
 This is the default case and can be used for simple Agent setups.

-In order to talk to Agents with multiple services, we use a Context.

-A Context contains source and target information for every message.
+In order to talk to Agents with multiple services, we use a Context which contains source and target information for every message.

 The target information, key and role, references the receiving Agent.
 Similarly the source information references the sending Agent.
 To send a reply the other way, the two parts can simply be swapped.